California governor shrugs off tobacco tax defeat

-SAN FRANCISCO (Reuters) - California Governor Jerry Brown said on Wednesday the defeat of a measure proposing a tobacco tax increase in the state’s primary election is not a bad sign for the tax measure he aims to put on the November ballot.
+SAN FRANCISCO, June 6 (Reuters) - California Governor Jerry Brown said on Wednesday the defeat of a measure proposing a tobacco tax increase in the state’s primary election is not a bad sign for the tax measure he aims to put on the November ballot.

 The Democratic governor told the San Francisco Chronicle the narrow defeat of the measure on Tuesday reflects how its campaign was simply outspent on advertising by its opponents.